How to Fight an Insurance Company's Negative Liability Determination?

 When a car accident happens in California, one of the drivers will usually call the police.
 Sometimes, the police show up at the scene and take a report detailing the accident and what the officer observed.
 Then, they might write a citation for anyone who broke the law.

-The drivers are provided a report number to get a copy of the police report after completion.
-Most drivers will call their insurance company to report the accident, who will assign an insurance adjuster to handle the claim.
+The drivers are provided with a report number to get a copy of the police report after it is completed.
+Most drivers will call their insurance company to report the accident, and the company will assign an insurance adjuster to handle the claim.

-The insurance adjuster will talk to the parties involved in the accident and review medical bills and records about claimed injuries and the police report.
-Then, they use all this information to issue a report on who they believe is at fault for the accident.
+The insurance adjuster will talk to the parties involved in the accident, review medical bills and records about claimed injuries, and review the police report.
+Then, they will use all this information to issue a report on who they believe is at fault for the accident.

 Why an Insurance Company Might Deny or Reduce Your Claim Amount

-The fact is that insurance companies, by default, look for reasons not to pay claims.
-It's a backward system, but despite the fact that these companies exist to protect their customers, paying claims still hurts their bottom line.
+Insurance companies, by default, look for reasons not to pay claims.
+It's a backward system, but despite the fact that these companies exist to protect their customers, not paying claims still hurts their bottom line.

 Thus, they're not motivated to pay unless they see no reason not to.
 The most common reasons an insurance company might give for a negative liability determination include:

-• The accident was not caused by their insured.
-This is probably the most common reason insurance companies give for a negative liability determination.
-In addition, they will likely point to evidence such as police reports, eyewitness testimony, or vague arguments to support their claim.
+- The accident was not caused by their insured.
+This is the most common reason for a negative liability determination.
+The insurance company will likely point to evidence such as police reports, eyewitness testimony, or vague arguments to support their claim.

 Further, traffic laws, like the right of way, can also impact fault determinations.
 For example, some car accidents, such as rear-end collisions, suggest fault.
 Suppose you are hit from behind.
 In that case, the other driver will generally be held responsible.
 Likewise, a driver making a left turn will likely be held accountable in the case of an accident because the cars in the lane they usually cross have the right of way.